Chiara Costanza

 Chiara Costanza, also known as Chiara Kickdrum (CKD), is a music composer, producer, and DJ, born in Italy and now based in Australia.
 She is known for her television and film scores.

 Early life and education

-Chiara Costanza was born in Torino, Italy, where she trained as a classical pianist and played in punk bands.
+Chiara Costanza was born in Turin, Italy, where she trained as a classical pianist and played in punk bands.

 Career

-In 2004 Costanza moved to Melbourne, Australia where she became exposed to electronic music.
+In 2004 Costanza moved to Melbourne, Australia, where she became exposed to electronic music.